Cyber Security

 Primary goal

-Rapid detection, investigation & response
+Rapid detection, investigation and response

 Setup time